 With even homeowners are surpassing the 1 terrabyte boundary, and many at home and at work using external drives for full drive backups, faster transfer speeds are important.
 External enclosures using USB 3.0 would reduce backup times considerably, improving productivity and efficiency.
 Transferring graphic contents from digital movie and camera flash cards is another area where the average person could see a drastic improvement with the improved technology.

 USB 3.0 achieves its high transfer rates by using four additional wires in the data cable, for a total of six wires.
 It supports full-duplex communication, or the ability to send and receive data simultaneously, and is power efficient.
-Most importantly, it is backwards compatible with USB 2.0 devices, although to achieve 3.0 speeds, a 3.0-compatible device and cable must be used.
+Most importantly, it is backward compatible with USB 2.0 devices, although to achieve 3.0 speeds, a 3.0-compatible device and cable must be used.